lunacodes/anime-list-app/README.md

 - Write tests
 - Set Logout redirect to go the previous page, or homepage
 - Tidy up Navbar dynamic logic
+- Tidy up messages and redirects for user login & registration
+- Add ability for user to add novels to their profile

 ### Server